Eceroold History, Family Crest & Coats of Arms

 Early History of the Eceroold family

-Another 366 words (26 lines of text) covering the years 1569, 1624 and 1934 are included under the topic Early Eceroold History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Eceroold research.
+Another 133 words (10 lines of text) covering the years 1569, 1624 and 1934 are included under the topic Early Eceroold History in all our PDF Extended History products and printed products wherever possible.

 Eceroold Spelling Variations